-The study's findings indicate that closed women’s Facebook groups have considerable potential to satisfy needs and functions, fill substantial gaps in members’ lives, and provide them with alternatives to dysfunctional areas in their lives.
-At the same time, these groups are not a panacea.
-Thus, in terms of loneliness in general and in social contexts, Facebook groups are not perceived as providing a valid substitute.
+The study’s findings indicate that women’s closed Facebook groups have considerable potential to satisfy needs, fill substantial gaps in members’ lives, and provide them with alternatives to the dysfunctional aspects of their lives.
+At the same time, these groups are not a panacea and Facebook groups are not perceived as an entirely valid way to obviate loneliness.

-Oldenburg (1989) proposed the concept of “third place.”
-He claimed that in the modern world, people’s time is invested mainly in the home (first place) and at work (second place).
-The third-place consists of all the other sites where people can escape from the first and second places and gather for social activities – such as parks, cafés, street corners, and pubs.
+Oldenburg (1989) proposed the concept of “third place,” claiming that, in the modern world, people’s time is invested mainly in the home (the “first place”) and at work (the “second place”).
+The “third place” is made up of all the other sites where people can escape from the first and second places and gather for social activities, such as parks, cafés, street corners, and pubs.
 These places foster a sense of community, provide support, and promote equality among members.
-It is highly reasonable to consider online social networks being as a “third place.”
-Furthermore, online communities blend into the other two places since the internet allows people to enter the third place even when they are at work or home.
+It is very reasonable to consider online social networks a “third place,” although online communities also intersect with the other two places, since the internet allows people to enter the third place even at work or home.

-The contribution of closed groups to the lives of women suffering from family loneliness might be found in the broader social context.
-The women’s groups' activity may meet some social needs.
-However, there is no real substitute for offline engagement, face-to-face social encounters, and communal recreation activities.
-The sense of support, solidarity, and belonging that participation in the women’s Facebook groups offers to their members and the fact that the group is a source of advice and assistance in decision-making processes can explain their central role for women who experience family loneliness.
-The main functions associated with family connections are adequately met by the closed group, particularly for women whose level of activity and participation is high.
+The contribution of closed groups to the lives of women suffering from family loneliness might be identified within the broader social context.
+The women’s online group activity may meet some of their needs, but it is no full substitute for offline engagement, face-to-face encounters, and communal recreation.
+The sense of support, solidarity, and belonging that participation in the women’s Facebook groups offers to their members, and the fact that the group is a source of advice and assistance in decision-making processes, may explain their central role in the lives of women who experience family loneliness.
+The main functions associated with family relationships are adequately met by the closed group, particularly for women whose level of participation is high.

 This research shows the high significance attributed to membership in women’s groups by members from different backgrounds and radically different personality characteristics and needs.
-The findings were similar for women who tend to be open – those who seek common areas of activity to satisfy their needs – and women who say they experience social and emotional loneliness.
+The findings were similar for women who tend to be open – those who seek common areas of activity to satisfy their needs – and women who report experiencing social and emotional loneliness.
 While these contradictory characteristics may coexist (social openness may mask loneliness, for example), it is reasonable to assume that they represent different types of women in most instances.

-The internet's rapid cultural changes and social network sites have prompted new social dilemmas and contradictions (Curran et al., 2012; DiMaggio et al., 2001).
-Basic concepts explored for years in psychology, sociology, and cultural studies, such as privacy, disclosure, membership, collaboration, and intimacy, take on new meanings online (Amichai-Hamburger et al., 2013; Dalessandro, 2018; Joinson & Paine, 2007).
-Although in many situations, online activity seems to imitate and reflect what is happening in the offline world, thereby blurring the boundaries between the two, the present study indicates that in some situations, online activity is used to meet needs that may not be fulfilled in the offline realm.
+The rapid cultural changes the internet and social networking sites have ushered in have created new social dilemmas and contradictions (Curran, Fenton, and Freedman 2012; DiMaggio et al. 2001).
+Basic concepts explored for years in psychology, sociology, and cultural studies, such as privacy, disclosure, membership, collaboration, and intimacy, take on new meanings in relation to the online environment (Amichai-Hamburger, Kingsbury, and Schneider 2013; Dalessandro 2018; Joinson and Paine 2007).
+Although in many situations, the online world seems to imitate and/or reflect what is happening in the offline world, thereby blurring the distinctions between the two, the present study indicates that, in situations such as the one we have analyzed in relation to Israeli women’s closed Facebook groups, online activity meets needs that may not be fulfilled in the offline realm.

-Limitations
+Research Limitations